 Retaining Qualified Workers

-Another issue that human resource management in the hospitality industry struggles with is retaining qualified workers.
-The most considerable expense for any business is its employees, but this is especially true for hospitality organizations.
+Another area that human resource management in the hospitality industry needs help to improve is retaining qualified workers.
+The most considerable expense for any business is its employees, especially for hospitality organizations.
 Labor accounts for 40% of total operating costs for hospitality and tourism organizations.
 This expense in a very dynamic industry makes it challenging for HR managers to recruit and retain hospitality staff.

 A shortage of skilled employees also plays a significant role in this struggle.
 This problem is two-fold: